Cetinje: Geography

 Cetinje is situated in the karst field (Cetinje field) of about 7 km2, with average height above sea level of 671 m.
 It is 12 km of airline far from Adriatic Sea and 15 km from Skadar Lake.
-Now, it is on the main road Podgorica-Cetinje-Budva, which makes it open to the inside of Montenegro and Montenegrin coast.
+Now, it is on the main road Podgorica-Cetinje-Budva, which makes it open to the interior of Montenegro and the Montenegrin coast.

 Climate

 Cetinje has an oceanic climate (Köppen climate classification: Cfb), with relatively dry and warm summers, and mild and wet winters.

 Cetinje is well known for its plentiful precipitations, and is one of the rainiest towns in Europe with around 3,300 mm of precipitation annually.
 Although abundant in precipitation, the Cetinje field and its surroundings do not have water flows on the surface and water sources are scarce.
 This is a consequence of the karst configuration and its geologic structure.

 Demographics

-Cetinje is the administrative centre of Cetinje Municipality, which has a population of 18,482.

-According to the census of population, households and apartments in 2011, in the territory of The Old Royal Capital Cetinje live 16,757 inhabitants, or 2.7% of the population of Montenegro.
-In the town of Cetinje live 13.991 inhabitants.
+According to the Montenegro statistical office, in 2023 in the town of Cetinje lived 12,460 inhabitants.
 According to the number of inhabitants, Cetinje is one of the medium units of local government in Montenegro.
+Cetinje Municipality has a population of 14,465.